PurnaSahu/authentication-system/README.md

 - **JPA/Hibernate**: I'm using JPA ORM Model to connect with DB and set dual connection(Read/Write) for fluent communication.
 - **Spring Boot**: Using latest version of Springbbot with JDK 17 for new features.
 - **spring-Mail**: For mail acknownledgment to user whenever needed by the application.
+- **Maven**: For dependecy management and project structure standardizations.

 ## Conclusion